Bower Award and Prize for Achievement in Science

 • Nominee’s curriculum vitae and bibliography of significant and relevant publications

-• Four confidential letters of support sent by the letter writers directly to The Franklin Institute Awards Office
+• Four confidential letters of support requested by the nominator and sent by the letter writers directly to The Franklin Institute Awards Office (note that these letters are in addition to the nominator’s narrative statement)

 Nominations should be emailed to: